Unit 11: Vocabulary

 microprocessor

-an electronic device constructed from microscopic transistors on a single integrated circuit
+An electronic device constructed from microscopic transistors on a single integrated circuit.

 UK